apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 		:xmlId: A string which is the XML ID of the delivery service

 	:fqdn:          An :abbr:`FQDN (Fully Qualified Domain Name)` that resolves to the :term:`cache server`'s IPv4 (or IPv6) address
 	:hashId:        The (short) hostname for the :term:`cache server` - named "hashId" for legacy reasons
 	:hostName:      The (short) hostname of the :term:`cache server`
+	:interfacename: The name of the network interface device being used by the :term:`cache server`'s HTTP proxy
+	:ip6:           The :term:`cache server`'s IPv6 address - when applicable
+	:ip:            The :term:`cache server`'s IPv4 address
 	:port:          The port on which the :term:`cache server` listens for incoming connections
 	:profile:       A string that is the :ref:`profile-name` of the :term:`Profile` assigned to this :term:`cache server`
 	:status:        The status of the :term:`cache server`
 	:type:          A string that names the :term:`Type` of the :term:`cache server` - should (ideally) be either ``EDGE`` or ``MID``
-	:interfaces:       A set of the network interfaces in use by the server.
-In most scenarios, only one will be present, but it is illegal for this set to be an empty collection.

 .. code-block:: http
 	:caption: Response Example